 For example, we acknowledge that many Deaf people identify as being part of the Deaf community and do not always identify as being disabled.
 Likewise, people with disabling mental health conditions may identify with the mental health community and not the disability community (Office for Disability Issues 2016).

-The term tāngata whaikaha is used in Whāia Te Ao Mārama 2018 to 2022: The Māori Disability Action Plan (Ministry of Health 2018) and is included as part of Te Reo Hāpai – The Language of Enrichment, a Māori language glossary for use in the mental health, addiction and disability sectors, (Te Pou o Te Whakaaro Nui 2020).
+The term tāngata whaikaha is used in Whāia Te Ao Mārama 2018 to 2022: The Māori Disability Action Plan (Ministry of Health 2018) and is included as part of Te Reo Hāpai – The Language of Enrichment, a Māori language glossary for use in the mental health, addiction and disability sectors (Te Pou o Te Whakaaro Nui 2020).

 In 2016, founding member of the Māori Disability Leadership Group, Maaka Tibble said ‘Tāngata whaikaha means people who are determined to do well, or is certainly a goal that they reach for.
 It fits nicely with the goals and aims of people with disabilities who are determined in some way to do well and create opportunities for themselves as opposed to being labelled as in the past’ (Whaikaha 2023b).